1. CUSTOMIZE YOUR TOOLBARS

 6. SELECTING OBJECTS

-You can invoke the CorelDRAW scale from \Tools\Options\Document\Rulers and click on [Edit Scale]. you can also invoke the scale double clicking the Ruler.
+Note: You can also invoke the scale double clicking the Ruler.

 Note : The scale is saved with each document.